Strong7091/Bsides/README.md

-This project was created to help get experience in cloud/security concepts from home.
-It is difficult to know where to begin and what to focus on.
-This lab is designed to help touch on many concepts in a safe environment and affordable practice.
-First we will begin explaining the resources utilized in Azure and how to set them up from a manual process.
-Then we will show how to autmoate the infrastructure using Hashicorp's Terraform platform in Azure.
+This project was created to help beginners and experts alike in learning many concepts related to Cloud.
+This takes a DevOps approach to security and allows you to get hands-on experience with everything Azure has to offer.
+Many of the skills this lab allows you to get experience on is exactly what many employers today are looking for.
+We hope to lay out the ground work for you to begin using this sandbox to reinforce and experiment with the tools available in Azure.
+From Networking, Firewalls, Automation, Pentesting, Incident/Response, SIEM, SOAR, and much more.
+No matter what you may be interested in this will touch on it and give you the landscape needed to discover it.

+The documentation below is seperated into different concepts and assists in setting up the environment.
+We have included the manual setup for Azure below as well to help reinforce your understanding.

+- We recommend creating this first and getting a feel for Azure.

 [Manual Azure Setup instructions](Documentation/Manual_Azure_Instructions.md)

+- Afterwards dont hesitate to delete the Resource Group and use Terraform to automate that same process to see the power of automation.
+Please use the

 [Automated Terraform Setup Instructions](Documentation/Terraform_Instruction.md)